Image Optimization for a Faster Framer Website

 A good solution is to use short loops or static images instead of long GIFs.

-Most site visitors access websites on mobile devices, yet many Framer users still fail to optimise images for mobile speeds.
+Most site visitors access websites on mobile devices, yet many Framer users still fail to optimize images for mobile speeds.

 Mobile pages load 70.9% slower than desktop on average, reinforcing the need for mobile-first asset handling.

-For more complex image handling and responsive breakpoints, our expert Framer developers can help customise your site’s performance strategy.
+For more complex image handling and responsive breakpoints, our expert Framer developers can help customize your site’s performance strategy.

 Written By